Publication 939 (12/2018), General Rule for Pensions and Annuities

 The statement must also include your name, address, and social security number.

-You should also indicate you are making this election if you are unable or don't wish to determine the parts of your contributions which were made before July 1, 1986, and after June 30, 1986.
+You should also indicate you are making this election if you are unable or don't wish to determine the parts of your contributions that were made before July 1, 1986, and after June 30, 1986.

 Disqualifying form of payment or settlement.